 We invite you to read and share the reports, data profiles and online tools intended to help everyone understand the state of health equity in our communities and the root causes of inequities.
 DPH programs provide materials that help highlight how community conditions affect health, and how systems, policies and practices have worked to advantage certain communities over others.
-Check back soon for reports and data fact sheets that document racial and ethnic inequities in health and the opportunities necessary for health.

 For more information about data and research efforts related to health equity and its root causes, please contact LACHealthEquity@ph.lacounty.gov.